Polish health minister upbeat on Moderna vaccine talks - NewsBreak

 "The company's initial reaction to our proposals to make the terms of the contract regarding the purchase of vaccines more flexible allows us to continue the talks.
 The company sees space to implement them, so I am counting on reaching a compromise."

-Poland, along with other EU members, has been receiving COVID-19 vaccines during the coronavirus pandemic under supply contracts agreed between the European Commission and vaccine makers such as BioNTech SE and Pfizer, as well as Moderna.
+Poland, along with other EU members, has been receiving COVID-19 vaccines during the coronavirus pandemic under supply contracts agreed between the European Commission and vaccine makers such as BioNTech SE (22UAy.DE) and Pfizer (PFE.N), as well as Moderna (MRNA.O).

 Poland's biggest supplier is Pfizer.